6 Strange & Wonderful Things about North Dakota Agriculture

 Darts with moving targets, games with hundreds of players, mile-long playing fields.
 Native Americans enjoyed sports on an epic scale.
 Try your hand at one or more of North Dakota's oldest sports.
 Think you have what it takes?

-Packing with Lewis and Clark
+Packing with Lewis

 Discover the secret to packing for a long trip!
 Lewis' skills helped the Expedition survive their winter in North Dakota and the long journey.